emlid/navio2-docs/docs/Navio-APM/hardware-setup.md

 * Raspberry Pi 3 Model B
 * Raspberry Pi 2 Model B

-Other models such as Raspberry Pi Model A+, Raspberry Pi Model B+, Raspberry Pi Zero are electrically compatible, but lack performance to run APM:Copter.
-It is completely safe to use Navio2 with all boards stated above.
+<sub> Other models such as Raspberry Pi Model A+, Raspberry Pi Model B+, Raspberry Pi Zero are electrically compatible, but lack performance to run APM:Copter.
+It is completely safe to use Navio2 with all boards stated above. </sub>

 ### Attaching Navio2 to a Raspberry Pi